kyma-project/telemetry-manager/docs/user/04-metrics.md

 # Metrics

->**Note**: The feature is not available yet.
+> **NOTE:** The feature is not available yet.
 To understand the current progress, watch this [epic](https://github.com/kyma-project/kyma/issues/13079).

-Observability is all about exposing the internals of components in a distributed application and making that internal analyzable at a central place.
+Observability is all about exposing the internals of the components belonging to an distributed application and making that data analysable at a central place.
-While application logs and traces are usually request oriented, metrics are aggregated statistics exposed by a component to reflect the internal state.
-Typical statistics like the amount of processed requests, or the amount registered users can be very useful to introspect the current state and also the health of a component.
-Also, it allows to define proactive and reactive alerts in case of metrics are about to reach thresholds soon or in case they already passed thresholds.
+While application logs and traces are usually providing request-oriented data, metrics are aggregated statistics exposed by a component to reflect the internal state.
+Typical statistics like the amount of processed requests, or the amount of registered users, can be very useful to introspect the current state and also the health of a component.
+Also, you can define proactive and reactive alerts if metrics are about to reach thresholds, or if they already passed thresholds.

-The goal of the Telemetry Module is to support you in collecting all relevant metrics of workload in a Kyma cluster and ship them to a backend for further analysis.
-Hereby, relevant Kyma modules like Istio or Serverless will contribute instantly and typical enrichment of the data is happening.
-Multiple [vendors for OTLP-based backends](https://opentelemetry.io/ecosystem/vendors/) are available.
+The goal of Kyma's Telemetry module is to support you in collecting all relevant metrics of a workload in a Kyma cluster and ship them to a backend for further analysis.
+Relevant Kyma modules like Istio or Serverless will contribute metrics instantly, and the Telemetry module enriches the data.
+You can choose among multiple [vendors for OTLP-based backends](https://opentelemetry.io/ecosystem/vendors/).

 ## Prerequisites

-A component from which you want to collect metrics data, needs to expose (or instrument) the metrics first.
-Typically, it instruments specific metrics for the used language runtime (like nodeJS) and custom metrics specific to the business logic.
-Also, the exposure can be in different formats, usually the pull-based prometheus format or the [push-based OTLP format](https://opentelemetry.io/docs/specs/otlp/).
+Before you can collect metrics data from a component, it must expose (or instrument) the metrics first.
+Typically, it instruments specific metrics for the used language runtime (like Node.js) and custom metrics specific to the business logic.
+Also, the exposure can be in different formats, like the pull-based Prometheus format or the [push-based OTLP format](https://opentelemetry.io/docs/specs/otlp/).

-To do the instrumentation you usually leverage an SDK, namely the [prometheus-client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) or the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).
-Both libraries provide extensions to activate language specific auto-instrumentation like for nodeJS and an API to implement custom instrumentation.
+For the instrumentation, you usually use an SDK, namely the [Prometheus client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) or the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).
+Both libraries provide extensions to activate language-specific auto-instrumentation like for Node.js, and an API to implement custom instrumentation.

 ## Architecture

-The Telemetry module provides an in-cluster central Deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
-The gateway exposes endpoints for the [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/) for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-metrics` service, where all Kyma components and users' applications should send the metrics data to.
+In the Telemetry module, a central in-cluster Deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acts as a gateway.
+The gateway exposes endpoints for the [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/) for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-metrics` service, to which all Kyma components and users' applications should send the metrics data.

-Optional, it provides a DaemonSet of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as an agent.
-That agent will scrape metrics of workload in the [prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime specific metrics for workload.
+Optionally, the Telemetry module provides a DaemonSet of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as an agent.
+That agent scrapes metrics of workload in the [Prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime specific metrics for workload.

 ![Architecture](./assets/metrics-arch.drawio.svg)

-1. An application exposing metrics in OTLP, pushes metrics to the central metric gateway service
+1. An application exposing metrics in OTLP, pushes metrics to the central metric gateway service.
-2. An application exposing metrics in prometheus protocol, activates the agent to scrape the metrics via aan annotation based configuration
+2. An application exposing metrics in Prometheus protocol, activates the agent to scrape the metrics with an annotation-based configuration.
-3. The agent can be activated to scrape metrics of each istio sidecar additionally
+3. Additionally, you can activate the agent scrape metrics of each Istio sidecar.
-4. The agent convertes and pushes all scraped metric data to the gateway in OTLP
+4. The agent converts and pushes all scraped metric data to the gateway in OTLP.
-5. The gateway enrichs all received data with typical metadata of the source by communicating with the K8S APIServer.
-Furthermore, it will filter data according to the pipeline configuration.
+5. The gateway enriches all received data with typical metadata of the source by communicating with the Kubernetes APIServer.
+Furthermore, it filters data according to the pipeline configuration.
-6. With the `MetricPipeline` resource, the metric gateway is configured with a target backend.
+6. The `MetricPipeline` resource specifies the target backend for the metric gateway.
-1. The backend can run in-cluster.
+1. The backend can run within the cluster.
-1. The backend can also run out-cluster, if authentication has been set up.
+1. If authentication has been set up, the backend can also run outside the cluster.
-1. The metric data can be consumed using the backend system.
+1. The metric data is consumed using the backend system.

 ### Metric Gateway
-In a Kyma cluster, the Metric Gateway is the central component to which all components can send their individual metrics.
+In a Kyma cluster, the metric gateway is the central component to which all components can send their individual metrics.
 The gateway collects, enriches, and dispatches the data to the configured backend.
-The gateway is based on the [OTel Collector](https://opentelemetry.io/docs/collector/) and comes with a [concept](https://opentelemetry.io/docs/collector/configuration/) of pipelines consisting of receivers, processors, and exporters, with which you can flexibly plug pipelines together.
+The gateway is based on the [OTel Collector](https://opentelemetry.io/docs/collector/) and comes with a concept of pipelines consisting of receivers, processors, and exporters, with which you can flexibly plug pipelines together (see [Configuration](https://opentelemetry.io/docs/collector/configuration/).
 Kyma's MetricPipeline provides a hardened setup of an OTel Collector and also abstracts the underlying pipeline concept.
 Such abstraction has the following benefits:
 - Supportability - all features are tested and supported
 - Migratability - smooth migration experiences when switching underlying technologies or architectures
-- Native Kubernetes support - API provided by Kyma allows for an easy integration with Secrets, for example, served by the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator#readme).
+- Native Kubernetes support - API provided by Kyma supports an easy integration with Secrets, for example, served by the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator#readme).
 Telemetry Manager takes care of the full lifecycle.
 - Focus - the user doesn't need to understand underlying concepts

 The downside is that only a limited set of features is available.
 If you want to avoid this downside, bring your own collector setup.
 The current feature set focuses on providing the full configurability of backends integrated by OTLP.

 ### Metric Agent
-If a MetricPipeline configures a feature in the `input.application` section, an additional DaemonSet gets deployed acting as an agent.
-The agent is as well based on an [OTel Collector](https://opentelemetry.io/docs/collector/) and is encompassing the collection and conversion of prometheus-based metrics.
-Hereby, the workload simply puts an typical `prometheus.io/scrape` annotation onn the pod or service specification and the agent will collect scraping it.
-The agent will push all data in OTLP to the central gateway.
+If a MetricPipeline configures a feature in the `input.application` section, an additional DaemonSet is deployed acting as an agent.
+The agent is also based on an [OTel Collector](https://opentelemetry.io/docs/collector/) and encompasses the collection and conversion of Prometheus-based metrics.
+Hereby, the workload puts an `prometheus.io/scrape` annotation on the specification of the Pod or service, and the agent collects it.
+The agent pushes all data in OTLP to the central gateway.

 ### Telemetry Manager
 The MetricPipeline resource is managed by Telemetry Manager, a typical Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) responsible for managing the custom parts of the OTel Collector configuration.

 ![Manager resources](./assets/metrics-resources.drawio.svg)

 Telemetry Manager watches all MetricPipeline resources and related Secrets.
-Whenever the configuration changes, it validates the configuration and generates a new configuration for the gateway and agent, where for each a ConfigMap for the configuration is generated.
+Whenever the configuration changes, it validates the configuration and generates a new configuration for the gateway and agent, and for each a ConfigMap for the configuration is generated.
 Referenced Secrets are copied into one Secret that is mounted to the gateway as well.
 Furthermore, the manager takes care of the full lifecycle of the Gateway Deployment and the Agent DaemonSet itself.
 Only if there is a MetricPipeline defined, they are deployed.
 At anytime, you can opt out of using the feature by not specifying a MetricPipeline.

 ## Setting up a MetricPipeline